 The regulations adopted by the Secretary of State define the types of technologies that are acceptable for creating digital signatures for use by public entities in California.
 They also provide guidance to public entities that want to use digital signatures for certain transactions.

 A digital signature provider is an entity that provides document signing services using digital technology.
+Adobe is an authorized provider of digital signatures which are issued in conjunction with an authorized certification authority.

 A digital signature certification authority is an entity that issues digital certificates that are required for a digital signature under California law.
 Pursuant to regulation, the Secretary of State maintains on its web site an “Approved List of Digital Signature Certification Authorities” that are authorized to issue certificates for digitally signed communications with public entities in California.